 If an employee is receiving remuneration on any other basis, 30 days’ notice period will be considered enough

-The notice period mentioned above is the minimum period required by Saudi Labor Law, if the contract requires a longer period, parties of the contract are obliged to follow it.
+The notice period mentioned above is the minimum period required by Saudi Labor Law, if the contract requires a longer period, parties to the contract are obliged to follow it.